sonvister/Binance/README.md

         });
     }
 }
-catch (BinanceUnknownStatusException) // ...is BinanceHttpException (status code 504) {
+catch (BinanceUnknownStatusException) // ...is BinanceHttpException (w/ status code 504) {
     // HTTP 504 return code is used when the API successfully sent the message but not get a response within the timeout period.
     // It is important to NOT treat this as a failure; the execution status is UNKNOWN and could have been a success.